fastrgv/RufasSwap/README.md

 It uses a thin GLFW2 binding, a thin OpenGL binding, a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 Works on windows(mswin32), Macs running OS-X and PCs running GNU/Linux.
-New Linux binary runs on several linux distros!
+New Linux binary now runs on several linux distros!

 Simply unzip and run.
 If the binary executables do not run on your system then follow the build instructions below.